prataprc/prataprc.github.io.v1/_contents/pagd-repository-integration.rst

 - createdon
 - last_modified

-There is an important ceveate in this.
+There is an important caveat in this.
 If you are relying on repository meta data for ``last_modified`` attribute, then you will have to do it like this,

 - create / update your blog articles.